-"Jack Slater" when trying to pose as Arnold Schwarzenegger in the "real world" keeps getting the name wrong, and calling himself "Arnold Braunschweigger."
+"Jack Slater" when trying to pose as Arnold Schwarzenegger in the "real world" keeps getting the name wrong, and calling himself "Arnold Braunschweiger."
 The first part of Arnold's real name, "Schwarz," means "black" in German, while the first part of his wrong name, "Braun," means "brown" in German.
 Also, a "Braunschweiger" is a type of liverwurst made in Braunschweig (or Brunswick), Germany.
 In the German dub he calls himself "Arnold Beckenbauer" ('Pool-Builder'), which creates additional comedy, since it is also the name of one of Germany's most famous soccer players.

 During the shooting of the movie, Arnold Schwarzenegger gave an interview on the set to Dagmar Koller, a famous Austrian musical-star, for an Austrian television show.
 After the interview Schwarzenegger invited her to appear in the movie.
 She can be seen in the police headquarters as Danny talks to her.